lucaslsmith/Discord-Bot-Python-File/README.md

-# Discord Bot Python File
+# Discord Bot Python File - Uses discord.py
 Read this as a raw file!
-This is a Python file that I wrote for a Discord bot that accepts user commands and also performs different server related functions.
+This is a Python file that I wrote for a Discord bot using the discord.py module.
+The bot accepts user commands and also performs different server related functions.
 This is the only file that you will need in order to get a bot running on your server, all you have to do is add your bot token.
 If you do not already have a Discord bot created, please see the first set of instructions below.
 If you do already have a bot created and just want to add the Python file, please see the second set of instructions.

 ---HOW TO CREATE A BOT---
 1. Go to the Discord website. https://discordapp.com/